 Yield farmers usually need to have a lot of cryptocurrency capital because liquid mining has driven high gas fees on the Ethereum network.
 Nevertheless, there are many rewards, and some top yield farmers have earned as much as 100% APR.

-On What DeFi Platform Are You Going To Provide Liquidity?
+On What DeFi Yield Farming Platform Are You Going To Provide Liquidity to Earn Yields?

 We have looked at yield farming in this article.
 Like some of the money-making or crypto investment opportunities, this one shows a lot of promise.
-You could make a loss, but you could also make a lot of money through your cryptocurrencies.
+You could make a loss, but you could also make a lot of money in the money markets through your cryptocurrencies.